k8ssandra/k8ssandra/charts/cass-operator/UPGRADE.md

 This does not remove the requirement to have cert-manager installed in the cluster.

-### Steps to renegerate using kustomize in cass-operator
+### Steps to regenerate using kustomize in cass-operator

 You need to manually modify and verify the labels and metadata names, these steps do not automate them.